Duty to Inform Lessor Sample Clauses

 Duty to Inform Lessor.
 Both Lessor and Lessee shall have similar obligations to inform the other if either knows or has reasonably cause to believe that a Hazardous Substance has come to be located in, on, under or about the Premises.

 Duty to Inform Lessor.
-Upon the commencement of the Lease term and on each anniversary date thereafter, Lessee shall provide to Lessor a list of the primary Hazardous Substances which lessee uses or stores on the Premises, along with, as to each such Hazardous Substance, its purpose and the approximate volume brought onto the Premises since the last report to Lessor under this Paragraph 6.2(b).
+Upon the commencement of the Lease term and on each anniversary date thereafter, Lessee shall provide to Lessor a list of the primary Hazardous Substances which Lessee uses or stores on the Premises, along with, as to each such Hazardous Substance, its purpose and the approximate volume brought onto the Premises since the last report to Lessor under this Paragraph 54

 Duty to Inform Lessor.
-If either party knows, or has reasonable cause to believe, that a Hazardous Substance has come to be located in, on, under or about the Premises or the Building, other than as previously consented to or notified to the other party, the first party shall immediately give the other party written notice thereof, together with a copy of any statement, report, notice, registration, application, permit, business plan, license, claim, action, or proceeding given to, or received from, any governmental authority or private party concerning the presence, spill, release, discharge of, or exposure to, such Hazardous Substance including, but not limited to, all such documents as may be involved in any Reportable Use involving the Premises.
-Neither party shall cause or permit any Hazardous Substance to be spilled or released in, on, under or about the Premises (including, without limitation, through the plumbing or sanitary sewer system).
+Except as permitted under Paragraph 6.2(a), if Lessee knows, or has reasonable cause to believe, that a Hazardous Substance has come to be located in, on, under or about the Premises or the Building, other than as previously consented to by Lessor, Lessee shall immediately give Lessor written notice thereof, together with a copy of any statement, report, notice, registration, application, permit, business plan, license, claim, action, or proceeding given to, or received from, any governmental authority or private party concerning the presence, spill, release, discharge of, or exposure to, such Hazardous Substance including but not limited to all such documents as may be involved in any Reportable Use involving the Premises.
+Lessee shall not cause or permit any Hazardous Substance to be spilled or released in, on, under or about the Premises (including, without limitation, through the plumbing or sanitary sewer system).
+See Addendum Paragraph 73.